top of page

 • Party harder: There's nothing like always having buddies to party with.
 No matter what time of day you bike around, at least a few camps would be sitting or dancing around, just enjoying one another’s company.
 Even when they weren’t hosting a public dance floor, I enjoyed the energy of so many positive social interactions.

-• Take relationships home: I made many new friends that I still connect with, and met several people who had met their significant other this way.
+• Take relationships home: I made many new friends that I still connect with, and know several people who had met their significant other this way.

 Share Resources